Math Calculators

 Factorial

-The factorial of an integer is defined as the product of the integer with all the previous integers (excluding 0).
-The factorial of the number 3 is 3! = 3 × 2 × 1 = 6.
-You can use the calculator to compute the factorial of 3 by typing 3 and then using the "n!" button.
+The factorial of an integer is defined as the product of that integer and all positive integers below it (excluding 0).
+For example, the factorial of the number 3 is 3! = 3 × 2 × 1 = 6.
+You can instantly compute the factorial of 3 by typing 3 and pressing the "n!" button.

 Memory Buttons

-"M+" (memory plus) to add the presently displayed number to the value in memory.
+"M+" (Memory Plus) adds the currently displayed number to the value already stored in memory.

-"M-" (memory minus) to subtract the present value from the stored value in memory.
+"M-" (Memory Minus) subtracts the currently displayed number from the value stored in memory.

-For example, if you have "100" in memory, "50" on the display, and then press "M+", the value in the memory will change to "150."
-The calculator will not display the result, but you may confirm your adjustments by pressing "MR."
+For example, if you have "100" saved in memory and "50" on the display, pressing "M+" will update the internal memory to "150."
+The calculator's main screen won't change immediately, but you can confirm your adjustments at any time by pressing "MR" (Memory Recall).

 Back